Complexity in multi-qubit and many-body systems: Complexity in Many-body Systems

-In this subsection let us investigate the behavior of the spectral statistics and the eigenvector statistics of a deformed TBRE (Two-Body Random interaction Ensemble) similarly to the previous case that is defined as in Eq.~\ref{deformed}, where $H_0$ is an $N\times N$ diagonal random matrix, while $H_1$ is an $N\times N$ member of the TBRE.
+In this subsection taking a step further we investigate the behavior of the spectral statistics and the eigenvector statistics of a deformed TBRE (Two-Body Random Interaction Ensemble)~\cite{Benet2003, TBRE, Jacquod2002, Aberg1990} similarly to the previous case that is defined as in Eq.~(\ref{deformed}), where $H_0$ is an $N\times N$ diagonal random matrix, while $H_1$ is an $N\times N$ member of the TBRE.
 Here $N$ is defined on the basis of $n$ fermions distributed among $m$ one-particle states, hence $N = \binom{m}{n}$, so here $N$ grows exponentially with parameters $m$ and $n$.
+Note that for $n=2$ this model is identical to the previous one of full RMT problem with $N=m(m-1)/2$.
 This problem has been investigated using similar quantities in \cite{Jacquod2002} where it has been demonstrated that there exists a certain duality between $H_0$ and $H_1$ and the cross-over has been pointed out to depend parametrically different on $n$ and $m$ as opposed to the well-known criterion separating order from chaos based on spectral statistics~\cite{Aberg1990} which means that spectral fluctuations tend to reach the Wigner-Dyson limit for smaller interaction as opposed to the structure of the eigenstates.